Photographs by Michael

 here for evidence of what you get from ladies at the windows.
 Ah yes,

-the Higher Education your parents paid an astounding $300 a year.
+the Higher Education your parents paid an astounding $300 a semester.

 click